Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

 - Added `patternColor` support in the `Section` component and Zod schemas, allowing any valid CSS color string (hex, rgba, named colors) for per-section pattern overrides.
 - Extended `servicesSectionDataSchema` and `ResourceDetailSectionProps` to support `patternStyle`, `patternOpacity`, `patternFade`, and `patternColor`, enabling theme-driven overrides in Services and Resource sections.
 - Extended `ResourceListSectionProps` to support `patternStyle`, `patternOpacity`, `patternFade`, and `patternColor`, enabling pattern overrides for resource listing sections.
+- Removed nested container and manual padding in `ResourceDetailSection`, relying on `Section`'s config-driven spacing and `containerClasses` for consistency and simplicity.
+- Removed nested container and manual padding in `ResourceListSection`, relying on `Section`'s config-driven spacing and `containerClasses` for consistency and simplicity.

 ## Important Clarification: Content Preservation Focus